nextflow-io/nextflow/docs/process.md

 ### maxErrors

-The `maxErrors` directive allows you to specify the maximum number of times a process can fail when using the `retry` `error strategy`.
+The `maxErrors` directive allows you to specify the maximum number of times a process can fail when using the `retry` error strategy.
 By default this directive is disabled, you can set it as shown in the example below:

 ```